Continued interest lists

 You can appeal for any of the schools your child has been refused admission to.

-The Independent Appeals Panel do not take into account a child’s position on a continued interest list.
-For appeals organised by Oxfordshire County Council, panels will not ask about the child's position on a list.
-We'll ask parents not to tell them.
+The Independent Appeals Panel (IAP) does not take into account a child’s position on a continued interest list.
+For appeals organised by Oxfordshire County Council, the IAP will not ask about the child's position on a list.
+The IAP will ask parents not to tell them.

 Where an appeal is successful